klarna/ui-css-components/docs/Illustration.md

 # Illustration

-Illustration refers to any embeded SVG illustration.
+Illustration refers to any embedded SVG illustration.
 They can be found in the `ui-illustrations` repo, but the styling of them is done directly in CSS.

 ___